PennLINC/Reward/index.md

 Some scans have been processed with an old version of fMRIPrep but all scans may need to be fMRIPrep'd again with the latest version of fMRIPrep. [runfMRIPrep.py](https://github.com/PennLINC/Reward/blob/master/oldScripts/runfMRIPrep.py) details the previous process of running fMRIPrep.

 ### Task files
-Files documenting all nifti scans and their associated task behavioral data can be found on Flywheel in the file `fwScansTask_20200624.csv` located in `Reward2018 > Information`.
-This file contains the following variables:
+Files documenting all nifti scans and their associated task behavioral data can be found on Flywheel in the file `fwScansTask_20200624.csv`.
+This file is located in `Reward2018 > Information` and contains the following variables:
 * `bblid`, `projects`
 * `scan_file`: name of the nifti
 * `bids`: BIDS name of the nifti